Tioman island, Malaysia

 Uber-stylish villas in an awe-inspiring setting, complete with aqua ocean and lush jungle views

-tourist-free, and there were no big chain hotels dwarfing the
+visited it was almost tourist-free, and there were no big chain

 Set in a tranquil, picture-perfect cove of its own, JapaMala is the ultimate jungle outpost - but one with deluxe accommodation.
 Its 13 wooden villas peer over pristine ocean and tropical jungle; the vibe is exclusive yet friendly.

 Blissed-out couples can enjoy free snorkelling, kayaking, diving or island trips; guides can lead you on wildlife tours and rainforest treks to nearby villages.
 But as you sink into your lounger, listening to birds chirrup and the gentle roll of the waves, you may decide to just stay put and let nature do the talking.